Shire of Sherwood: Shire council and School of Arts

 Two social activities in which residents participated, involved membership of the shire council and the school of arts.
 From the period 1891 to 1920, almost 60 residents served as elected members of the Sherwood Shire Council.
-Being volunteers, they influenced and improved the lifestyle of the population, which had grown from 2331 in 1891 to 5000 by 1920.The administration of the Sherwood Shire, had its origins in the Queensland Governments experimental Local Government Act of 1878 and the Divisional Board Act of 1879.
-The Divisional Board Act of 1879 established Yeerongpilly Division, with the future Sherwood Shire designated number two subdivision.
-The Divisional Board Act of 1887, officially allowed boards to govern by committee, while the Health Act of 1884 vested local governments with responsibility for health.
+Being volunteers, they influenced and improved the lifestyle of the population, which had grown from 2331 in 1891 to 5000 by 1920.The administration of the Sherwood Shire, had its origins in the Queensland Governments experimental Local Government Act 1878 and the Divisional Board Act 1879.
+The Divisional Board Act 1879 established Yeerongpilly Division, with the future Sherwood Shire designated number two subdivision.
+The Divisional Board Act 1887, officially allowed boards to govern by committee, while the Health Act 1884 vested local governments with responsibility for health.

 In 1891, following the presentation of two petitions by the ratepayers of Yeerongpilly's number two subdivision, the Queensland Government formed a new division, which it named Sherwood.
-In 1896, divisional boards were elevated to shire councils, ratified by section five of the Local Authorities Act of 1902.
+In 1896, divisional boards were elevated to shire councils, ratified by section five of the Local Authorities Act 1902.
 By 1905, the Brisbane metropolitan area comprised two cities, Brisbane and South Brisbane; five towns, Sandgate, Toowong, Ithaca, Windsor and Hamilton; and thirteen shires including Sherwood.

 Sherwood's by-laws and amendments had to receive government approval.
 The auditor-general scrutinized the shires finances, and the councils financial statements were regularly published in the Queensland Government Gazette.
 To facilitate operations, Sherwood was divided into three areas, as divisions.
 Number one division comprised the southern portion of Oxley, all of Darra, as well as the farming districts of Seventeen Mile Rocks and Wolston.
 Number two division included Corinda, the northern and eastern portions of Oxley, and the southern part of Sherwood.
 Number three division consisted of the northern end of Sherwood, and all of Graceville and Chelmer.
 Numbers two and three divisions contained most of the suburbanized portion of the shire.
 On Oxley Road at Corinda there was the Shire's administration building.